Jeepers Creepers (2001 film): Theatrical

-Jeepers Creepers premiered at the München Fantasy Filmfest in Germany, and at the Fantasia International Film Festival in Canada in July 2001.
+Jeepers Creepers premiered at the München Fantasy Filmfest in Germany, and at the Fantasia International Film Festival in Canada on July 28, 2001.
 The film was theatrically released in the United States by United Artists and Metro-Goldwyn-Mayer on August 31, 2001.
 It opened in 2,944 theaters and stayed in release for 126 days.
 In October, Jeepers Creepers was shown at the Sitges Film Festival and the Bergen International Film Festival.
 The film had its German release on January 3, 2002, where it opened in 298 theaters.
 On May 24, 2018, the film was theatrically re-released in Colombia.

 Home media

 Jeepers Creepers was released on DVD by MGM Home Entertainment on January 8, 2002, featuring two viewing options for viewers: standard or widescreen.
 A special edition of the DVD includes ten deleted and extended scenes, an audio commentary track featuring Salva, a six-part featurette on the making of the movie titled "Behind the Peepers – The Making of Jeepers Creepers", a photo gallery, and a theatrical trailer.
-On September 11, 2012, the film was released on Blu-ray by MGM and 20th Century Studios Home Entertainment, containing all of the same features from the DVD.
+On September 11, 2012, the film was released on Blu-ray by MGM and 20th Century Fox Home Entertainment, containing all of the same features from the DVD.
 On June 14, 2016, a two-disc Blu-ray Collector's Edition of the film was released by Shout!
-Factory, featuring a "Then and Now" featurette, interviews with producer Barry Opper and actress Patricia Belcher, and a new audio commentary on the film featuring the voices of Salva, Philips and Long.
+Factory, featuring a "Then and Now" featurette, interviews with producer Barry Opper and actress Patricia Belcher, and a new audio commentary on the film featuring the voices of Salva, Philips, and Long.
 On October 12, 2020, the film was digitally released by 101 Films, who later released the film in the United Kingdom on a Blu-ray set containing the same features as the ones found in the original special edition of the DVD and the Blu-ray Collector's Edition from Shout!
 Factory.